Carroll Gardens Neighborhood Review - Brooklyn Moving Guide 2024

 Transportation

-Carroll Gardens has access to both the F and G line at Carrol Street and Smith-Ninth Street stations.
+Carroll Gardens has access to the F and G lines at Carrol Street and Smith-Ninth Street stations.

-The B61 is available on 9th street while the B57 is available on Court and Smith Streets.
+The B61 is on 9th Street, while the B57 is on Court and Smith Streets.

 Subway lines in neighborhood